 It’s called a budget neutral program and in this week’s blog we visually explore this concept with a graph that will help you understand how the program is slated to work.
 We also review the different reporting options for clinicians and reveal the magic number that will award you extra funds for the Exceptional Performance bonus.

-In the graph below the first thing you’ll notice is the big red box that says “not reporting.”
+In the graph below, the first thing you’ll notice is the big red box that says “not reporting.”
 By not reporting, you will automatically have -4% reduced from your 2019 Medicare fee schedule.
-By reporting anything at all you will get a MIPS score of at least three points at the very minimum.
-The money indicated in red will be distributed to everyone who did participate in MIPS program.
-Anyone whose MIPS score is between three and 100 points will receive up to 4% increase to their 2019 Medicare fee schedule.
-Notice the dotted line representing that 4% increase amount.
+By reporting anything at all you will get a MIPS score of at least three points.
+See how the money indicated in red changes to green as it is distributed to everyone who did participate in the MIPS program?
+Anyone whose MIPS score is between three and 100 points will receive up to a 4% increase to their 2019 Medicare fee schedule.

 There are two number scores you want to note.
 The first is three points.
-As noted before, this is the number that you must achieve to not be penalized.
-Now by reporting something, you aren’t guaranteed to get an increase to your Medicare fee schedule, but you are guaranteed NOT to get a decrease in funds.
+As mentioned above, this is the number that you must achieve to avoid a penalty.
+Now by reporting something, you aren’t guaranteed to get an increase to your Medicare fee schedule, but you are guaranteed to NOT get a decrease in funds.
 You may break even and receive a 0% increase to your fee schedule.
 It’s not clear how CMS will distribute those funds, but we know they will be distributed among those who participate.

 The second number to note is the magic number we mentioned at the beginning of this post.
 That number is 70.
-If you achieve 70 points for your total MIPS score, you’ll be eligible for the Exceptional Performance bonus money.
+If you achieve 70 points or above for your total MIPS score, you’ll be eligible for the Exceptional Performance bonus money.
 CMS has set aside an additional $500 million to fund this bonus money.
-You’ll see in the image below that for anyone scoring between 70 and 100 points they will receive at least the 4% increase to their Medicare fee schedule.
-On top of that, they will receive anywhere from 0.5% – 10% additional increase from that $500 million.
+You’ll see in the image below that for anyone scoring between 70 and 100 points they will receive anywhere from 0.5% – 10% as an additional increase from that $500 million.
 Keep in mind that this is money given to you on top of the money being distributed to all particpants.

 Phew!
 The reimbursement funds in 2019 will be a feast for some and a famine for others.